Ultimate Guide To SEO Outsourcing

 • $5,000 and above: Enterprise-Level SEO

 These retainers are more likely to be a jurisdiction of mid to large sized companies that have already established the value that SEO brings to them.
 They are quite common in industries where consumers make purchase decisions from searching around and visiting the company’s website.
-While this is common in a wide range of companies, it’s important to note that companies that are yet to prove that organic search traffic is a significant source of revenue shouldn’t invest in this tier of SEO services, but try out the lower tier first to ensure its effectiveness.
+While this is common in a wide range of companies, it’s important to note that companies that are yet to prove that organic traffic is a significant source of revenue shouldn’t invest in this tier of SEO services, but try out the lower tier first to ensure its effectiveness.

 What to Look Out For When Outsourcing your SEO